Togbe Afede XIV named ‘Ghana’s Greatest Entrepreneur of All Time’

-The Agbogbomefia of the Asogli State, Founder and CEO of SAS Finance Group and serial entrepreneur, Togbe Afede XIV, has been awarded “Ghana’s Greatest Entrepreneur of All Time” at the 12th edition of the annual Ghana Entrepreneur and Corporate Executive Awards (GECEA 2022) has been held in Accra.
+The Agbogbomefia of the Asogli state, Founder and CEO of SAS Finance Group and serial entrepreneur Togbe Afede XIV, has been awarded as ‘Ghana’s Greatest Entrepreneur of All Time’ at the 12th edition of the annual Ghana Entrepreneur and Corporate Executive Awards (GECEA 2022) that has been held in Accra.

-The traditional leader and seasoned investment banker and businessman who has a chain of firms in energy, airline, financial services, among others, to his name was recognized for his immense contribution to Ghana’s business landscape over the past two decades as a job maker and wealth creator.
+The traditional leader and seasoned investment banker and businessman – who has a chain of firms in energy, airline, financial services among others to his name – was recognised for his immense contribution to Ghana’s business landscape over the past two decades as a job-maker and wealth-creator.

 The annual awards event celebrates successful entrepreneurs and corporate leaders who are making significant impact in their various fields of work, building lasting legacies with demonstrable entrepreneurial and corporate leadership and constantly driving innovation.

-This year’s edition on the theme “Entrepreneurship in a digital era” highlighted the need for businesses to invest aggressively in tech-based innovations and products to sustain their survival and growth in the highly digitized and dynamic post-pandemic environment.
+This year’s edition, on the theme ‘Entrepreneurship in a digital era’, highlighted the need for businesses to invest aggressively in tech-based innovations and products to sustain their survival and growth in the highly digitised and dynamic pandemic-adjusted environment.

 Vice President Dr. Mahamudu Bawumia, in a speech read on his behalf, encouraged businesses to leverage the steady rise in uptake of digital products and a thriving e-commerce industry to drive their productivity and sustained growth.